bowens8/Recipeo/README.md

 (deli meat sliced to order, produce sold by weight, etc.) — those price per unit as before, with no rounding.

+Amounts under about 0.05 (in an ingredient's own unit) are treated as negligible everywhere — both when deciding whether a tiny overage forces an extra package (see above), and when deciding whether something needs to show up on the shopping list at all.
+So if a recipe needs 8.01 oz of something sold in 8 oz packages, buying that one package and checking it off doesn't leave a phantom "0.01 oz still needed" line behind next time you look — it's just done.

 ## Multiple people, one shared library

 Anyone can create their own account (Sign in screen → Create account) — this is meant